 When you get pre-approved, you can shop for a vehicle based on the purchase price, which is the most important factor.
 Dealers sometimes try to shift your focus towards the monthly payment, which is easy to manipulate.
 For example, if you stretch out your payments over a longer period, your monthly payment decreases.
 That might seem appealing, but you’ll end up spending more on your car (and taking risk) in the process.
 To get the best deal, you need to do two things:

 - Pay the right price for the car, and

 - Pay as little interest as possible (assuming you’re not paying cash—either way, #1 is essential)

 - Understand the Costs: Your expenses are more transparent when you’re in charge of financing.
 There’s no fuzzy math where you have to evaluate optional features based on a monthly payment for the next five years—you either pay more for the car, or you don’t.

 - Smooth Sailing: If you’ve gone through the pre-approval process, you can buy whenever you’re ready.
-Other buyers may find out about significant problems in their credit reports at the last minute – but you will have already cleared up any issues.
-You can do your shopping and buying all within the same day if you want.
+Other buyers may find out about significant problems in their credit reports at the last minute—but you will have already cleared up any errors in your report.
+You can do your shopping and buying all on the same day if you want.

 Negotiate on Price

 You never know who you’re going to deal with, so having an auto loan preapproved improves your chances of negotiating on what matters: your new auto’s price.

 Dealers are notorious for trying to focus your attention on the monthly payment (is it a payment you can stomach?).
 That way, they have room to fiddle with other parts of the deal.
 The monthly payment is calculated using several ingredients: